SPORTING GOODS

 Not only is the water bottle part of our list of biking essentials, but it is also a smart accessory to have on you for any adventure.
 You should always keep one on you to prevent dehydration and maintain your energy on those long or short bike rides.

-People tend to forget how much energy a cyclic ride can drain when planning their trip, especially on a hot summer day.
+People tend to forget how much energy a cyclic ride can drain when planning their trip, especially on a hot summer.

 The Elite Fly water bottle comes in various colors, and its minimalist design adds to its appeal.
 It is convenient for on-the-go hydration thanks to its compact size and secure cap.
 It can also fit into most bottle cages without bouncing around inside.